neurodebian/neurodebian/sphinx/proj_matlab.rst

    * Finish packaging of fieldtrip which is necessary to complete the packaging of SPM.
-   * Adapt the packaging of `dynare <http://packages.debian.org/sid/dynare-matlab>`_ in Debian to use the new support package.
-Once this is done and reviewed by its maintainers the support package can be submitted for inclusion into Debian proper.
    * Create :ref:`matlab-psychtoolbox-3 <pkg_matlab-psychtoolbox-3>` to
      complement :ref:`octave-psychtoolbox-3 <pkg_octave-psychtoolbox-3>`.
    * Create :ref:`matlab-biosig <pkg_matlab-biosig>` to
      complement :ref:`octave-biosig <pkg_octave-biosig>`.
    * Package `EEGLAB <http://bugs.debian.org/605739>`_.

+.. note:: Done:

+   * Adapt the packaging of `dynare <http://packages.debian.org/sid/dynare-matlab>`_ in Debian to use the new support package.
+Once this is done and reviewed by its maintainers the support package can be submitted for inclusion into Debian proper.
    * Upload :ref:`libgdf <pkg_libgdf-dev>` (including :ref:`matlab-gdf
      <pkg_matlab-gdf>`) to Debian proper as soon as :ref:`matlab-support
      <pkg_matlab-support>` is accepted